-As more and more traditional defined-benefit retirement plans are replaced with defined-contribution plans, stocks and other investments—either owned directly or through mutual funds, owned individually or in retirement plans—have become a critical component of an individual’s retirement assets.
+Traditional pensions largely have been replaced with 401(k)s and other retirement plans in which employees contribute to individual accounts.
+That is, more and more traditional defined benefit retirement plans are being replaced with defined contribution retirement plans.
+As a result, stocks and other investments have become a critical component of an individual’s retirement assets.
 This gives individual investors greater control over their retirement, but it places greater responsibility on them to make appropriate investment choices.
 More than ever, investors need objective advice and information.
 They also need safeguards against abusive practices.

-Investors should have a greater ability to obtain adequate redress for violations of the law and recovery of irreplaceable assets lost because of fraud, negligence, incompetence, or other practices.
+Investors should have a greater ability to obtain adequate redress for violations of the law.
+This should include recovery of irreplaceable assets lost because of fraud, negligence, incompetence, or other practices.